-- respond to earthquake alarms - perform quality control of automatic event locations - release felt events regardless of magnitude - check data flow and system health over the weekend/holidays - check and respond to AEIC voice-mail messages (474-4300)
+- respond to earthquake alarms - perform quality control of automatic event locations - release felt events regardless of magnitude - check data flow and system health over the weekend - check and respond to AEIC voice-mail messages (474-7320)

-The beeper duty person should be present in the Lab during regular business hours and perform event checks at least every half hour.
-If you are on duty but can not be present in the Lab to monitor automatic event locations, you have to find someone to take care of the event quality control and updates and information releases in your place.
+The beeper duty person should be present in the Lab during regular business hours.
+If the beeper duty person is planning to be absent from the Lab for an extended period of time, they need to find someone to take care of the automatic event quality control and information releases in their place.